Bandwidth/ap-docs/bxml/bxmlOverview.md

 ### Using the REST API

-To answer and incoming call using the REST API, visit the full REST API documentation [here](../methods/calls/postCallsCallId.md).
+To answer an incoming call using the REST API, visit the full REST API documentation [here](../methods/calls/postCallsCallId.md).

 ## Implementing BXML